Gregg Sulkin Nude Leak: Bella Thorne Defends Her Ex-Boyfriend On Twitter

 Thorne and Sulkin went public with their relationship in May 2015 and broke up in August 2016 due to their hectic schedules.
 The two have said that they are still good friends and still have plenty of love for each other.

-[Featured image by Joe Kohen/Getty Images]
+[Featured Image by Joe Kohen/Getty Images]